Facelift

 How It Works

 The most effective way to address sagging of the lower face, a facelift procedure is performed through incisions hidden around the ear.
-Utilizing a deep-plane facelift technique, the muscles and fat pads of the face are repositioned to their natural positions.
+Utilizing a deep plane facelift technique, the muscles and fat pads of the face are repositioned to their natural positions.
+This deep plane face lift is particularly popular in Fort Worth for its natural results.
 Extra skin is then removed and incisions are carefully closed to avoid obvious evidence of a surgical procedure.
 I avoid “pulled” or “stretched” results by replacing tissues in their natural position.
 This can be demonstrated by pulling the tissues “up” rather than “back”.
 Additionally the muscles in the front of the neck, over time, separate to form vertical bands.
 These can be addressed with a platysmaplasty, which divides portions of the muscle and sews the edges together to make them less prominent.
-The facelift is combined with a necklift in most cases.
+The deep plane facelift is combined with a necklift in most cases.

 Side Effects